 The Nagato family and entourage (Dousan, Nobuko, Yasue, Hideomi, and Mitsuaki Nagato; Kuranosuke Take, Miyuki Hyuuga)

 - The Atoner: What Hideomi truly was, encouraging and helping Miyuki since he and Mitsuaki killed her parents via causing the fire in which they died.
-Also that's where he got his scars from, having rescued little Miyuki from the same fire.
+Also that's where he got his scars from, having rescued little Miyuki from the same fire; he could have gotten plastic surgery very easily, but didn't want to do so.

 - Because Destiny Says So: Miyuki says she believes that her and Hideomi are destined to be together, since they've been "tied via a destiny made of fire" for a long time.